Aashis6/Interview-Questions/AWS/AWS_interview.md

    - Go to the VPC dashboard in the AWS Management Console.
    - In the navigation pane, choose “NAT Gateways.”

-   c.
-Click “Create NAT Gateway.”
+   - Click “Create NAT Gateway.”

-   d.
-Select the public subnet where you want to deploy the NAT Gateway.
-This subnet should have a route out to the
-      internet via an Internet Gateway.
+   - Select the public subnet where you want to deploy the NAT Gateway.
+This subnet should have a route out to the internet via an Internet Gateway.

-   e.
-Specify the Elastic IP (EIP) allocation ID.
+   - Specify the Elastic IP (EIP) allocation ID.
 If you're allocating a new EIP here, AWS will prompt you to do so.

-   f.
-Click “Create NAT Gateway.”
+   - Click “Create NAT Gateway.”

 3. **Update Route Tables for Private Subnets**

    After creating the NAT Gateway, you need to update the route table associated with your private subnet(s) to route internet-bound traffic to the NAT Gateway.

-   a.
-Go back to the VPC dashboard.
+   - Go back to the VPC dashboard.
-   b.
-In the navigation pane, select “Route Tables.”
+   - In the navigation pane, select “Route Tables.”
-   c.
-Identify the route table associated with your private subnet.
-You can find this association under the “Subnet
-       Associations” tab when you select a specific route table.
+   - Identify the route table associated with your private subnet.
+You can find this association under the “Subnet Associations” tab when you select a specific route table.
-   d.
-Select the route table and click the “Routes” tab, then click “Edit routes.”
+   - Select the route table and click the “Routes” tab, then click “Edit routes.”
-   e.
-Click “Add route.”
-In the destination field, enter 0.0.0.0/0 (which represents all internet traffic), and for
-      the target, select the NAT Gateway you just created.
+   - Click “Add route.”
+In the destination field, enter 0.0.0.0/0 (which represents all internet traffic), and for the target, select the NAT Gateway you just created.
-   f.
-Click “Save routes.”
+   - Click “Save routes.”